ThemeHackers/ReconPro/README.md

 ## ⚠️ Ethical Guidelines
 ReconPro must only be used on systems you own or have explicit permission to test.
 Users are responsible for complying with all applicable laws and terms of service.

-## 🤝 Contributing
-We welcome dork submissions and improvements!
-1. Fork the repository
-2. Add new dorks to dorkDatabase in index.html
-3. Submit a pull request

 ## 📜 License
 [![MIT License](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 ---------------
-Made with ❤️ by [Shafayat Ahmed Alif](https://https://www.linkedin.com/in/iamshafayat/) for Security Researchers
+Made with ❤️ by [Shafayat Ahmed Alif](https://www.linkedin.com/in/iamshafayat/) for Security Researchers